commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 - `allowUuid`
 a flag, if set to `true`, enables the user to use keys with UUID format for references.
 By default, it is set to `false`.

+- `beforeUpdateCallback`
+a filter function which can be applied on a generated list of update actions.
+It allows the user to intercept inventory entry update and modify (add/remove) update actions just before they are send to CTP API.

 <!-- TODO Update above options with links to tests.
 Tests should be written when inventory sync could actually use them (when custom update actions would use them).  -->

 ## Under the hood